 Pamela Martin is a children’s book illustrator and writer.
 Growing up in the Pacific Northwest gave her a great appreciation for the outdoors, wildlife and especially the ocean.
 She likes to imagine the magical world that exists in the deep waters and her love for whales has led to over a decade of serving as a marine naturalist.
 She has worked with multiple organizations to educate people about marine mammals, and assisted with killer whale research projects on Puget Sound.
 Pamela is also the co-executive director at the Northwest Art Center in Duvall.
 She lives in the Seattle area with her family and golden retriever.

 Michaele Razi is a children’s book writer and illustrator from Seattle, WA.
 She’s the writer and illustrator of the picture book, Frank the Seven-Legged Spider, and has another book, Sunny the (Super-Excited, Over-Eager, In-Your-Face) Snake out in Spring 2023.
 Michaele graduated with an Art Degree from the University of Washington and has volunteered as a reading buddy at her local elementary school for the last seven years.
 She lives in North Bend with her husband, two kids and two rascally cats.
+She is represented by Janine Le at the Sheldon Fogelman Agency.

 Get to know The Broad Strokes!